elasticpath/react-pwa-reference-storefront/documentation/tutorial_creatingPages.md

   * Add all required components and content.<br>
 8. Add the required custom CSS in the `src/containers/<PageName>/<PageName>.less` directory. <br>
 9. In the `src/components` directory, create a new component directory with the appropriate name.<br>
-  **Note** Ensure that the name of the container directory and components directory are the same as the corresponding directories.
-For example, for the page `MyPage`, name the container `MyPage`.<br>
 10. Create a new `.jsx` file in the `src/components/<componentName>` directory. <br> For example, `src/components/mycomponent.main.jsx`.<br>
 11. Populate the file with the required structure, copy the contents of an existing component to the new component.<br>
 12. Name the class of the component with the component name.<br>For example, if the component name is `ProductDisplayItemMain`, use the same name for the class.<br>